kongondo/Blog/README.md

 #Blog

+###This file will soon be updated for Blog Version 2.0.
+Some of the below text still apply though.

 This module enables you to create and manage a Blog in a unified interface.
 It is based on the [Blog Profile module](http://mods.pw/2M) by Ryan Cramer.
 The module consists of two parts:

 **ProcessBlog**: Manage Blog in the backend/Admin.